-When it comes to writing a blog post people want to read, it can feel like a dark art.
+When it comes to writing blogs people want to read, it can feel like a dark art.

 Why do others blogs stand out while yours is gathering dust?